kristianlm/Thumbkeyboard/readme.md

 # TODO

-- fixme: make it so that inserting "Å" and friends releases shift
 - arrow keys as single swipe keys. replace -/+ swipes perhaps? arrows are probably used more often
 - cannot type "C-/" (text insert vs pressing key?)